elicorrales/blockchain-tutorials/How-To-Setup-Multiple-WSL-Ubuntu.md

 # How To Set Up Multiple Windows WSL Ubuntu Environments

+## NOTE:
+These instructions assume:
+- you have Windows Terminal installed
+- Powershell is the default start-up when you run Windows Terminal.

 ## Download The WSL Ubuntu Image
 Go to https://cloud-images.ubuntu.com/releases.
 Scroll and find your desired version.